Meet The Experts

 The U.S. Department of Health and Human Services recognized her pioneering work, along with Dr. Jeanne Howard, with its 2002 Excellence Award for applied scholarship and research.
 Dr. Smith is a recipient of the Angels in Adoption Award (2006).

-Lynn Wetterberg, MS is the Executive Director of ATTACh, a national organization of clinicians, advocates and parents of attachment disordered children.
+Lynn Wetterberg, MS is the former Executive Director of ATTACh, a national organization of clinicians, advocates and parents of attachment disordered children.
 Lynn currently serves as the President of Comfort the Children, a humanitarian aid and child advocacy organization, and is a founding member of For the Children, SOS, a grass roots organization which advocates for Romania's orphaned children.

 Lynn served as a co-founder and Executive Director of Uniting Families Foundation (UFF), a licensed child welfare agency, assisting in the placement of children from orphanages overseas.
 During her tenure she assisted in the placement of more than 50 older and special needs children.